[System Development] What the Beyond Development Department values [Tomotsuku]

 Daisuke Sato

-I love baseball, so I'm a little excited to be given the title of GM.
-I'm over 40 now, and I've learned to play with my hair.
-I'm going to enjoy it while I have it.
+I love baseball, so I'm a little excited that my title is GM (General Manager).
+Having turned forty, I've learned to enjoy styling my hair.
+I'll enjoy it while I still can.